jeffcorpuz/scripts/fun/wholesomify/README.md

-# Wholesomify Reddit Bot - Setup and Usage Guide
+# SlackBot for Wholesome Content - Setup and Usage Guide

-This guide will help you set up and use the Wholesomify Reddit bot, which fetches wholesome content from Reddit and can be deployed on AWS Lambda.
+This guide will walk you through the process of setting up and using the SlackBot for fetching wholesome content from Reddit.
+The bot can be deployed on AWS Lambda and is triggered daily.

 ## Prerequisites

-Before getting started, make sure you have the following:
+Before you begin, make sure you have the following:

 - [Python](https://www.python.org/) installed on your local machine.
 - [Terraform](https://www.terraform.io/) installed for deploying on AWS Lambda.
 - An AWS account with the necessary permissions to create Lambda functions.
-- A [Reddit](https://www.reddit.com/) account with the credentials required for the bot.
+- A Reddit account with the credentials required for the bot.
-- Optionally, if you want to deploy the bot on AWS Lambda, you'll need the [AWS CLI](https://aws.amazon.com/cli/) installed and configured.
+- A Slack workspace where you have permission to add a bot.

 ## Setup